Cinderella Obeñita: Miss Intercontinental 2021

-On October 29, 2021, Obeñita represented Philippines at Miss Intercontinental 2021 and competed with 71 other candidates at the Hotel Sunrise Diamond Beach Resort in Sharm el-Sheikh, Egypt.
+On October 29, 2021, Obeñita represented Philippines at Miss Intercontinental 2021 and competed with seventy-one other delegates at the Hotel Sunrise Diamond Beach Resort in Sharm el-Sheikh, Egypt.

 At the end of the event, Obeñita won the competition and was crowned as Miss Intercontinental 2021 by the title holder Fanni Mikó from Hungary.
 Obeñita is the second title holder of Philippines after Karen Gallman won Miss Intercontinental 2018.